 Parenting Plan Mediation

-At The Divorce Help Clinic LLC, our custody mediation and parenting plan mediation services assist divorced, divorcing and never-married parents in working together to develop a child-centered custody plan and improve your ability to co-parent.
+At The Divorce Help Clinic (now operated under PCM), our custody mediation and parenting plan mediation services assist divorced, divorcing and never-married parents in working together to develop a child-centered custody plan and improve your ability to co-parent.

 Peace of mind is important, especially when your children are involved.
 When discussing your parenting plan (a.k.a. custody & visitation) your divorce mediator will guide you to resolve your custody issues in a sane, sensible and fair way at a reasonable cost.